pebwalker/pebwalker/content/thrill-of-the-hunt.md

 - `ntdll.dll`
 - `USER32.DLL`

 The syscall table is created by parsing `ntdll.dll` and extracting the syscall numbers it uses.

-As these values vary from one Windows build to another, they can't be hardcoded without absolute knowledge of the target.
+>Syscall numbers vary from one Windows build to another.
+They can't be hardcoded without absolute knowledge of the target.

 The function responsible for the syscall table creation is called, and receives a pointer to the base of ntdll: